beryllium-org/OS/README.md

 webserver [time] [root]

 A INTEGRATED WEBSERVER
-YOU CAN SET THE TIME TO inf IN ORDER TO MAKE IT WORK IN THE BACKROUND UNLESS SET OTHERWISE IT WILL TRY TO SERVE /ljinux/var/www/default/
+YOU CAN SET THE TIME TO "inf" IN ORDER TO MAKE IT WORK IN THE BACKROUND UNLESS root SET OTHERWISE IT WILL TRY TO SERVE /ljinux/var/www/default/
 ```

 More stuff will be added later as the project spirals into chaos.